-- the above-referenced underlying assumption that the documents within the sukuk structure which are governed by UAE law were unenforceable as matter of UAE law; and - article 10(1) of the Rome I Regulation (Regulation No. 593/2008), the position taken by the High Court was that, in general, English courts would apply the law which governs a contract when deciding on questions of validity and enforceability.
-As a result, the High Court would not enforce any contracts within the sukuk structure that were governed by UAE law.
+§ the above-referenced underlying assumption that the documents which are governed by UAE law were unenforceable as matter of UAE law; and the position taken by the high court was that, in general, English courts would apply the law which governs a contract when deciding on questions of validity and enforceability.
+As a result, the high court would not enforce any contracts within the sukuk structure that were governed by UAE law.